List of Emmerdale characters introduced in 2009: Will Wylde

 In July, Will is devastated when his father's body is found on the estate grounds.
 Will is questioned by the police about when he last saw his father and a DNA sample is taken from the family members.
 When Nathan is arrested, Will believes he is Mark's killer and tells him that he hates him but Nathan convinces him of his innocence.
 Will is shocked when Ryan is wrongfully arrested and wrongfully charged with the murder.
 During Ryan's trial, Natasha sends Will to stay with a family friend.
 In October, Will finds out that Natasha killed Mark after Cain drives him and Natasha to a barn where he was confronting Nathan.
 Natasha told Will to stay outside and to stop Maisie torturing Nathan to make him tell her the truth, Natasha confesses but Will overhears and despite Natasha telling him that she loves him, Will responds that he does not want her to love him, he wants his father back.
 After Natasha is arrested, he stays with Maisie and Nathan at Home Farm until November, when he and Maisie find out that Nathan framed Ryan.
 Will is disgusted with Nathan's lies and he and Maisie move into Holdgate Farm with Maisie's former boyfriend Nikhil Sharma, rejecting Nathan.
 Maisie and Ryan later tell Nathan to stay away from her and Will.
 Nikhil and Maisie grow close much to Will's discomfort.
 Nikhil attempts to befriend Will and buys him gifts but Will rejects them.
 Nikhil later gives Will a letter from Natasha but Will loses his temper and tears it up saying that he never wants to hear from his mother again.
 Nathan later tries to call Will on his mobile phone and he breaks it in order to stop him.
 Nikhil then proposes to Maisie and she later accepts, wanting to give Will some stability but Will is angry and loses his temper with Belle when she tries to comfort him.
 He later speaks to Ryan and suggests that they be a family together and tells him that Maisie would want that but Ryan refuses, due to him and Maisie nearly sleeping together before they discovered that they were siblings.

-On 11 January 2011, Will sits in the front seat of the Home Farm landrover and when Maisie goes to speak to him he reminisces about their father and asks Maisie why Natasha killed him.
+On 11 January 2011, Will sits in the front seat of the Home Farm Land Rover and when Maisie goes to speak to him he reminisces about their father and asks Maisie why Natasha killed him.
 Later that evening, Maisie and Nikhil hold their engagement party at Home Farm and Nikhil tries to encourage him but Will loses his temper and shouts at Nikhil and bursts into tears.